paoespinozarias/Mapping-OWLtoOAS/README.md

 ### <a name="definitions"></a>Definitions from OAS

 The following definitions have been taken from the [OAS version 3.0.3](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.3.md) as a reduced version of all the details provided in such specification.
-Only those definitions that will be used in the mapping section are presented.
+Only those definitions that will be used in the mapping section are briefly presented.

 It is worth nothing that the remaining definitions provided in OAS should be followed in the same manner as are shown in the specification.